 \subsection{Data}

-For the initial pre-training phase of VITS, we use the HiFi-TTS corpus \cite{bakhturina2021hi}, a high-fidelity audiobook-derived dataset with diverse speakers and wideband, clean recordings.
+For the pre-training phase of VITS, we use the HiFi-TTS corpus \citep{bakhturina2021hi}, a high-fidelity audiobook dataset with diverse speakers and wideband recordings.

-To build the sarcastic speech database for retrieval purposes, we use the MUStARD++ dataset \cite{ray-etal-2022-multimodal}.
+To build the sarcastic speech database for retrieval purposes, we use the MUStARD++ dataset \citep{ray-etal-2022-multimodal}.
 MUStARD++ is a multimodal sarcasm detection corpus compiled from popular sitcoms such as Friends and The Big Bang Theory.
 It contains 1,202 audiovisual utterances, equally divided into 601 sarcastic and 601 non-sarcastic samples.
 Following standard practice, we partition the corpus into training, validation, and test sets with an 8:1:1 ratio.
 Specifically, 10\% of the data is held out for evaluation, while the remaining 80\% of sarcastic samples are used to construct the retrieval-based sarcastic speech database.
 This setup ensures relatively sufficient coverage of sarcastic prosody in the retrieval dataset.

-To adapt LLMs as sarcasm-aware semantic encoders for speech synthesis, we fine-tune them on the News Headlines Sarcasm dataset \cite{misra2023Sarcasm}.
+To adapt LLaMA 3 as sarcasm-aware semantic encoders via LoRA, we fine-tune them on the News Headlines Sarcasm dataset \citep{misra2023Sarcasm}.
 This dataset contains over 28,000 headlines from sources such as \textit{The Onion}, each annotated with a binary sarcasm label.
 The class distribution is roughly balanced, making it suitable for learning discourse-level markers of sarcastic intent.
 The LLM serves as a feature extractor that provides high-level semantic embeddings conditioned on sarcastic intent.
-To validate the effectiveness of this adaptation, we also evaluate the fine-tuned model on a sarcasm detection task on the whole MUStARD++ dataset \cite{ray-etal-2022-multimodal}, in order to test that the learned embeddings capture sarcasm-relevant cues.
+To validate the effectiveness of this adaptation, we train a sarcasm detection model using various textual embeddings, including BERT, LLaMA 3, LLaMA 3-LoRA, and compare their performance as evidence of each embedding's ability to capture sarcastic intent.